sigp/lighthouse/book/src/become-a-validator.md

 If you're familiar with using the terminal of your operating system, becoming a Lighthouse validator is easy.
 All you need is your terminal and this website.

+Before you start, you'll need [Metamask](https://metamask.io/) and 3.2 gETH (Goerli ETH).
+We recommend the [mudit.blog faucet](https://faucet.goerli.mudit.blog/) for those familiar with Goerli, or [goerli.net](https://goerli.net/) for an overview of the testnet.

 ### 1. Download and install Lighthouse

 If you already have Rust installed, you can install Lighthouse with the